rust-trust/substrate-module/README.md

 ExampleModule: substrate_module_template::{Module, Call, Storage, Event<T>},
 ```

+### Genesis Configuration

+This template module does not have any genesis configuration.

 ## Reference Docs

 You can view the reference docs for this module by running: